$0 North Dakota Foster Care Quick-Start Checklist

 Grain bins: Grain bin suffocation is a real and significant risk — children can be buried in grain within seconds of entry.
 If your property has active grain storage, the licensing specialist will evaluate whether bins are secured against child entry.
 This is a non-negotiable safety requirement.

-Stock tanks, ponds, and agricultural "dugouts": North Dakota's water safety rules require that open water bodies accessible to children under six be fenced or otherwise secured.
+Stock tanks, ponds, and agricultural "dugouts": Open water bodies accessible to children under six may need to be fenced or otherwise secured.
 A stock tank that doubles as a swim spot is a hazard from the licensing perspective.
 Even ornamental ponds are addressed if they are within the area children will access.

 Livestock: Pets and animals must be properly vaccinated, with documentation on file.
 For farms with larger animals — horses, cattle, pigs — the licensing specialist will assess whether they pose a realistic risk to foster children and may require fencing or separation requirements depending on the animal's temperament and the anticipated ages of children in placement.